-3.3 Planning with Model of Abstract Options
+3.3 Planning over Auto-Invented Options

-We now describe a novel planning process to compute a plan $\Pi$ for a new task using (1) the learned model of abstract options and (2) the learned CAT overlayed with abstract transitions, termed as a Plannable-CAT (Alg.
+We now describe a novel planning process to compute a plan Π for a new task using the learned model of abstract options and the learned CAT overlayed with abstract transitions, termed as a Plannable-CAT (Alg.
 1 line 6).
-The symbolic endpoints of options allow efficient composition for lookahead planning.
-The plannable-CAT guides the search process over these option endpoints while creating new option signatures to connect them when needed.
-Note tht while execution of learned abstract options can be stochastic, we apply single-outcome determinization (Yoon, Fern, and Givan 2007) for planning by considering only the most likely effects (here, the termination sets) of options.
-Alg.
-1 uses active re-planning to handle any execution failures of options.

-To compute a plan of options, we first augment the Plannable-CAT with transitions between option endpoints.
-We also include lifted transitions between higher levels of abstract states.
-We derive a cost function that prioritizes lower-level transitions, and use the context-independent distance (Def.
-3.3) as a heuristic for guiding A\ search.
+This plannable-CAT is used to guide the search process over the option endpoints, while creating new option signatures to connect them when needed.
+We apply single-outcome determinization (Yoon, Fern, and Givan 2007) for planning by considering only the most likely effects (here, the termination sets) of options.
+To compute a plan of options, we first augment the Plannable-CAT with transitions between option endpoints, including lifted transitions between higher levels of abstract states.
+We then use A search over this Plannable-CAT with a cost function that prioritizes lower-level transitions and a heuristic defined by the context-independent distance (Def.
+3.3).
 The idea is to compose abstract transitions at different levels of abstractions.
 The resulting plan is refined by replacing consecutive higher-level transitions with a new option signature.
-This helps to bridge gaps between option endpoints and compute a plan.
-Finally, CHiRP interleaves the execution of the computed plan with learning of option policies for any newly created option signatures, and solves the new task.
+This helps to bridge gaps between option endpoints.
+Finally, CHiRP interleaves the execution of the computed plan with learning of option policies for any newly created option signatures to solve the new task.